 Q: Can I access campus without being vaccinated?

-A: Both students and employees must either be fully vaccinated or have a valid medical or religious exemption on file.
+A: Both students and employees must either be fully up-to-date with COVID-19 vaccination (see definition above) or have a valid medical or religious exemption on file.
 Please click here for instructions on filing an exemption.
 If needed, unvaccinated employees should work with the Office of Human Resources to make arrangements to access campus.